liffiton/ATLeS/docs/setup.md

 ### Installing the Software

 The easiest way to install the required software on a Raspberry Pi for a new ATLeS Box is to burn (write) a pre-configured image onto a MicroSD card.
+A 4GB card is required, and 8GB or larger is recommended.
 Disk images are available as versioned releases on Github:
 [https://github.com/liffiton/ATLeS/releases](https://github.com/liffiton/ATLeS/releases).
 Download a disk image and extract the .img file.
 We recommend using [Etcher](https://etcher.io/) to burn the image to a MicroSD card.